foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_lstm.rst

 This kernel implies sequential processing of the set of input vectors that is passed by input tensor of shape (batch_size, N) where N is the length of the single frame :math:`x_{t}`.
 Both directions of processing (forward and backward) are supported and defined by cfg structure.
-Kernel can output a pack of results at each step of processing, or it can output the result vector only for the last step in the sequence.
+The Kernel can output a pack of results at each step of processing, or it can output the result vector only for the last step in the sequence.